christophhart/hise_documentation/scripting/Readme.md

 ### Performance

 Compared to compiled C++ code, a Javascript engine is rather slow.
 But for occasional event handling like incoming MIDI data or a timer every 50 milliseconds the JS-engine is absolutely fit for the purpose.
 This is completely sufficent for the most use cases of audio plugins and virtual instruments.
-If you don't want to relinquish the performance gains of a native C++ implementation please consider taking a look at [Hraw](hraw.html).
+If you don't want to relinquish the performance gains of a native C++ implementation please consider taking a look at [C++ API](/cpp_api).